 The Kaufman Index did find that there were more men in entrepreneurial roles than women.
 However, the Index concluded that this was not a predictor of the ideal entrepreneur but solely based on opportunities provided to both genders.

-While there isn’t really a demographic that illustrates the ‘ideal entrepreneur,’ there are some common traits some of the most successful ones share:
+While there isn’t a demographic that illustrates the ‘ideal entrepreneur,’ there are some common traits some of the most successful ones share:

 You’ll never work as hard as when you first get your business going.
 It requires more effort because you won’t be a known commodity among investors.
 Essentially, you’ll have to bootstrap your business.